xdai-nyu/xdai-nyu.github.io/projects/whisper.md

 | **Freshness of Music (Novel/Familiar)**     | RQ3               | FER, Eye-tracking, Cognitive Load Survey, Quiz, Interview | ANOVA, Cognitive Load Analysis              | Cognitive load, Focus, Perception of novelty |
 | **Music Type (White noise/Music/Both)**     | RQ4               | FER, Eye-tracking, Survey, Quiz, Interview                | t-tests, Quiz Score Comparison              | Audio preference, Emotional state, Focus     |
 | **Overall Experiences (Visual/Audio/Both)** | RQ5               | FER, Eye-tracking, Survey, Quiz, Interview                | Mixed ANOVA, FER & Eye-tracking Correlation | Learning experience, Emotional regulation    |

+## 🛡️ Ethical and Societal Considerations

+**_Ethical Implications_**

+&nbsp;&nbsp;&nbsp;&nbsp;Whisper is built with a strong focus on **ethical responsibility**, especially when using AI in learning environments.
+A significant concern is **user privacy**, especially when it comes to collecting personal information, such as emotional states, preferences, or behavior.
+To protect users, Whisper uses a **transparent** and **consent-based** approach.
+Before using the system, users are introduced to our **“Generative AI Terms of Use”**, which explains how the AI works and how data is handled.
+No data is collected without permission.
+If users choose, their inputs can be stored locally to reduce privacy risks.
+Whisper’s AI tools are always **user-initiated**, meaning the system does not make automatic decisions or change things without the user’s choice.
+This design ensures that learners remain in control of their environment.

+&nbsp;&nbsp;&nbsp;&nbsp;Whisper avoids emotional manipulation by not using hidden mood detection or behavior tracking.
+Instead, it offers tools to support **emotional regulation**.
+By giving users control over when and how they use AI features, Whisper respects **human agency**.
+The goal is not to replace a learner’s decisions, but to help them make better ones with less stress.
+This approach helps reduce possible harms from AI and builds **trust** between the user and the system.

+**_Societal Implications_**

+&nbsp;&nbsp;&nbsp;&nbsp;Whisper supports learners who often struggle with **focus** and **motivation**, especially those who study alone or in noisy, uncomfortable spaces.
+Many students try to improve their study environment by searching for the right ASMR videos, white noise playlists, or relaxing images online.
+Whisper reduces this burden by using AI to generate **personalized music and images** based on users' preferences.
+It helps learners get into a **calm and focused state** without wasting time searching.
+For learners who are neurodivergent, easily distracted, or have limited access to ideal study spaces, this can make a big difference.

+&nbsp;&nbsp;&nbsp;&nbsp;Whisper also helps reduce **digital inequality**.
+It is designed to be **lightweight and accessible**, even for those with limited resources.
+By providing **personalized study support** at no cost, Whisper creates a more **inclusive** and **supportive** learning environment.
+It shows how AI, when used **responsibly**, can make education more **fair** and **effective** for everyone.

 ## References